 Any company with brands that are sold in different countries requires marketing translation to appeal directly to different consumers who speak other languages.

-The process requires the translation of all content used for marketing, from posts in social media sites to scripts for videos, descriptions of products, and advertising copy for print and broadcast materials.
+The process requires the translation of all content used for marketing, from posts scheduled to social media to scripts for videos, descriptions of products, and advertising copy for print and broadcast materials.
 But this requires a more nuanced translation rather than direct translation as there are more factors to consider when doing marketing translation.

 1. Marketing translation varies from direct translation